Wild Horse River: Name origin

 On his 1814 map, David Thompson called the stream Luissier.
 In late 1863, a group led by Joe Findlay were gold panning at the river mouth.
 Observing either a black wild stallion or a cayuse on the hillside, which possibly showed interest in one of their mares, they called the stream Stud Horse Creek.
 A year or two later, the official rename was Wild Horse Creek.
 Around 1950, Wild Horse River became the common name.

 Mining

-In 1864, an important mining camp was established at Fisherville.
-Placer mining yielded close to $7,000,000 in gold during the goldrush.
-Worked by both European and Chinese miners, the river has been a significant BC gold producing stream.
-Mike Reynolds in the 1860s found a 36 oz gold nugget, which was the largest one recovered from the river.
+Mike Reynolds in the 1860s found a 36 oz gold nugget along the Wildhorse Creek.
+This was the largest one recovered from the river.
+Placer mining for gold was found to be profitable, and a gold rush began.
+Worked by both Euro-Canadian and Chinese-Canadian miners, the river has been a significant BC gold producing stream.
+Close to $7,000,000 in gold was found during the goldrush.
+The river experienced major mining activity from 1863 to 1868 and from 1885 to 1900.
 Mining methods have included hydraulics, tunnels, and shafts.

-The river experienced major mining activity from 1863 to 1868 and from 1885 to 1900.
+In 1864, an important mining camp was established along the waterway.
+It became the town of Fisherville, on the site now known as Wildhorse Creek Historic Site.

 Springs

 Accessible by a hiking trail, the major sources at the upper level are warm and cold springs.
 On Crown land, the water is clear and odourless.
 Water temperatures range from 21 to 33 °C, being warmer on colder days and vice versa.
-Several former springs have dried up.
+Several springs in the area have dried up.